 Physical Exercise: If there are additional orthopedic injuries associated with the brain injury which do not allow for physical exercise, CR will be adversely affected.
 Likewise if the TBI is serious enough to cause balance problems or other impediments to exercise that should be taken into account as well.

-Prior Closed Head Injury or Other Problems: A history of ADHD, learning disabilities, prior TBI are all well known impediments to full recovery, all other things being equal.
+Prior Closed Head Injury or Other Problems: A history of Attention-Deficit/Hyperactivity Disorder (ADHD), and other learning disabilities prior to TBI are all well known impediments to full recovery, all other things being equal.
 In the context of CR, these preexisting conditions have already reduced the CR of the TBI victim before the accident even happened.
 Thus, the outcome, precisely because of these prior problems, is diminished.

 All aspects of the human life that are wired for the brain to increase its CR are adversely affected by TBI.
 TBI survivors who have lost brain matter and cognitive function are thus doubly hampered - the brain injury affects the active CR processes adversely and healing and normalization are forever impaired and curtailed.
 It is a snowball effect.

 IV.
 NEGATIVE EFFECTIVES ON ADULT NEUROGENESIS